apache/ignite-3/modules/platforms/python/README.md

 *NB!* It is recommended installing `pyignite3` in development mode.
 Refer to [this section](#from-sources) for instructions.

-Do not forget to install test requirements:
+Remember to install test requirements:
 ```bash
 $ pip install -r requirements/install.txt -r requirements/tests.txt
 ```